What is FERC Accounting?

 • Developing and implementing long-term strategies

-• Comparisons to peer utilities in the areas of expense components
+• Comparisons to peer organizations in the areas of expense components

 1. A comparison to its budget